ktohma/SmartControlwithLLM/README.md

 PID controllers are essential in control systems, yet traditional tuning methods often lead to issues like overshoot and oscillations; SmartControl overcomes these challenges by using a large language model to convert natural language performance requirements into precise numerical targets, automatically optimizing PID parameters with Particle Swarm Optimization and Differential Evolution, simulating closed-loop step responses, and providing interactive feedback, MATLAB code, and PDF reports for both academic and industrial applications.

+Modular Software Architecture of SmartControl and Interaction Between Components:

 ![SmartControlwithLLM Logo](Software_Architecture.png)